-This blog site captures stories and information about my runs through the deserts of the world in support of social causes and campaigns making a difference in Africa.
+This blog site captures information about my runs through the deserts of the world in support of social causes and campaigns making a difference in Africa.

 Since 2010 I have developed a crazy love affair with the world’s harshest and most remote deserts, and the unique challenges – fitness, endurance, mental toughness, etc. – which multi-stage desert foot races present both elite athletes and ordinary runners, like myself, when running in extreme conditions.

-Having worked with NGOs and development organisations for the past 25 years, it is not too difficult to find the correlation between the challenges associated with making the world a better place and the challenges of completing a multi-stage desert foot race.
-As a result, I have used my participation in each of my eleven desert races around the world since 2010 to raise money, awareness and support for social causes and campaigns dedicated to development issues in Africa.
+Having worked with NGOs and development organisations for the past 25 years, it is not too difficult to find the correlation between the challenges associated with making the world a better place and completing a multi-stage desert foot race.
+As a result, I have used my participation in each of my eleven desert races since 2010 to raise money, awareness and support for social causes and campaigns dedicated to development issues in Africa.

 On 1 September 2018, by crossing the finish line of the 250km Fire and Ice Ultra in Iceland, I became the first African, and one of a small group of people, to complete a multi-stage desert race on all seven continents.